mySites.guru

 Once minor-only updates are configured, mySites.guru keeps checking.
 The audit dashboard shows which sites have the correct setting, which have pending major updates, which have the auto-updater disabled entirely, and any sites where the configuration has drifted from what you set.

-This is how we handle other wp-config.php constants too — debug settings, DISALLOW_FILE_MODS, the WordPress admin bar logo.
+This is how we handle other wp-config.php constants too — debug settings, DISALLOW_FILE_MODS, the WordPress admin bar logo, and leftover default content like the Sample Page.
 Monitor on every snapshot, flag anything that changed, offer a one-click fix.

 Further reading